iamastic/CrowBox2.0/Project Documentation/Feedback/First/First Prototype (Paper Prototype).md

 * Is there a notification system?
 It would be good if the "TROUBLESHOOT" panel was highlighted in red if there was something to report.
 * The words used to report are confusing.
 What does "GOOD" or "LOW" mean?
 You have used so many different words, perhaps stick to a select few and make them standard.
 * The "Report" section doesn't look good at the top.
 Maybe have a pop out window instead.
 It will make the page look cleaner.

+### Page 4

+* Quite simple and standard, this is good.
+* Does the data section fit/make sense here?
+It will fit better if it is heavily personalised.
+A reward system would be good here, something like stickers or awards.
+* Allow the user to select or cycle between the different boxes (if it is planned to allow them to have several boxes).
+* Allow users to see a combined result set of all their boxes.